-Alan Turing visited Bell Labs in 1943, during the peak of World War II, to examine the X-system, a secret voice scrambler for private telephone communications between the authorities in London and Washington.
+Alan Turing visited Bell Labs in 1943, during the peak of World War II, to examine the X-system, a secret voice scrambler for private telephone communications between the authorities in London and Washington\footnote{This section is inspired by the insightful work of \cite{calmon2015thesis, hsu2021survey} and adapted from \cite{razeghi2023thesisCLUB}. }.
 While there, he met Claude Shannon, who was also working on cryptography.
-In a 28 July 1982 interview with Robert Price in Winchester, MA \citep{price1982claude}, Shannon reminisced about their regular lunch meetings where they discussed computing machines and the human brain instead of cryptography \citep{guizzo2003essential}.
+In a 28 July 1982 interview with Robert Price in Winchester, MA \cite{price1982claude}, Shannon reminisced about their regular lunch meetings where they discussed computing machines and the human brain instead of cryptography \cite{guizzo2003essential}.
 Shannon shared with Turing his ideas for what would eventually become known as information theory, but according to Shannon, Turing did not believe these ideas were heading in the right direction and provided negative feedback.
 Despite this, Shannon's ideas went on to be influential in the development of information theory, which has had a significant impact on the fields of computer science and telecommunications.

-Privacy has been a central concern in the fields of information theory and computer science since its inception.
-The interaction between Shannon and Turing highlights the different approaches taken by the two communities to address the issue of preventing unauthorized access to information contained in disclosed data.
-These approaches often involve the use of unique models and distinct mathematical techniques.
-It is important to note that these approaches have evolved over time as technology and threats to privacy have changed and continue to be an active area of research and development in both fields.
+Protecting information from unauthorized access has been a central concern in the fields of information theory and computer science since their early development.
+The interaction between Shannon and Turing foreshadows some of the different approaches that later emerged in the two communities for addressing the problem of preventing unauthorized access to information contained in disclosed data.
+These approaches often involve different models and distinct mathematical techniques.
+It is important to note that these approaches have evolved over time as technology and threats to privacy have changed, and they continue to be active areas of research and development in both fields.

-In the 1970s, two influential papers on privacy were published that highlighted the differences in approaches between information theory and computer science.
-The first paper, authored by Aaron Wyner while he was working at Bell Labs, introduced the concept of a wire-tap channel \citep{wyner1975wire}, where data is transmitted over a discrete, memoryless channel (DMC) that is subject to interception by an eavesdropper, who is modeled as a second DMC observing the output of the first DMC.
-Wyner showed that it is possible to achieve perfect secrecy, or the ability to communicate without any information being disclosed to the interceptor, by designing codes that take advantage of the noise in the channel observed by the eavesdropper.
-This approach to privacy, which does not rely on assumptions about an adversary's computational abilities and is often referred to as information-theoretic secrecy, became a key focus of research within the field of information theory.